 As the company grew, it has invested in equipment to automate processes and improve efficiency.
 He saw the advantage of employing RFID to automatically identify each of thousands of fast-moving linens, whether clean or soiled—even those packed in rolling cages or bags.
 When you’ve got just 500 bedrooms, you’re always relying on your staff of people.
 Retrofitting its products for customers was manageable, when its clientele was still relatively small.

 The big companies have been slower to adopt such technology, in part because many that process high volumes of goods simply do not count them at all.
 Without a way to automate the identification of items large and small, companies often must write off a percentage of goods annually that end up missing.
-For company, that was not a tenable strategy, either for its own purposes or for its customers who count on having clean linens onsite.
+For the company, that was not a tenable strategy, either for its own purposes or for its customers who count on having clean linens onsite.

 So the company began experimenting with the technology around 2016.
 It acquired an RFID solution from laundry service software firm, which consists of RFID tags sewn onto linens, along with reader portals.
 The system comes with cloud-based software to manage the collected read data as tagged items are rolled in cages past the RFID reader antennas, or as handheld or desktop readers capture tag IDs.